 7 Reasons Why Local SEO Is Hard For Small Businesses

 You have probably already heard the importance of local SEO for small businesses and most likely have implemented it as part of your marketing plan.
-After all, it is always beneficial to target your marketing efforts effectively to ensure you are reaching the right people.
+After all, targeting your marketing efforts effectively is always beneficial to ensure you are reaching the right people.
 Nevertheless, this is not to say that local SEO is easy.
-In fact, it can be very hard for small businesses.
+It can be challenging for small businesses.

-Below, we will take a look at seven different reasons why SEO is hard for small businesses:
+Below, we will take a look at seven different reasons why SEO is complex for small businesses:

 1. Link building and media coverage are harder

-There is no denying that it is more difficult for small businesses to develop the leverage they need in terms of media coverage and link building.
+There is no denying that it is more difficult for small businesses to develop the leverage they need regarding media coverage and link-building.
 This is because big sites and brands with exceptional reputations seem to be able to get links without even trying.
-However, once you start getting mentioned in authoritative publications, it will get easier and easier to get your name out there and links back to your website.
+However, once you start getting mentioned in authoritative publications, getting your name out there and links back to your website will get easier and more accessible.

 2. You have less powerful software and fewer tools at your disposal

-Another reason why small businesses struggle with local SEO is that they have less powerful software and fewer tools.
-Big businesses can afford to spend a lot of money on great software.
-They will have a number of different tools at their disposal that enables them to automate their local SEO techniques with greater ease.
-Small companies must look for more affordable and even free software and tool options.
+Another reason small businesses struggle with local SEO is that they have less powerful software and fewer tools.
+Big companies can afford to spend a lot of money on great software.
+They will have several different tools at their disposal that enable them to automate their local SEO techniques more easily.
+Small companies must look for more affordable and accessible software and tool options.

-Web platforms like Wix and WordPress offer solutions with low barrier to entry for SEO, but many times a WordPress seo expert or wix seo expert is needed to really push the needle.
+Web platforms like Wix and WordPress offer solutions with low barriers to entry for SEO, but many times, a WordPress SEO expert or Wix SEO expert is needed to push the needle.

 3. Big businesses have been doing SEO longer

 Big businesses were not born that way.
 They had to build themselves up to reach that stage.
 Therefore, the chances are that they have been at it longer than you have.
-Lots of small businesses have not been around for long, and this can be tough.
-Time is everything, and SEO is not something that can be perfected overnight.
+Many small businesses have not been around for long, which can be challenging.
+Time is everything, and SEO cannot be perfected overnight.

 4. It is harder to keep up with the changes in local SEO

-There is no denying that the world of SEO is changing all of the time.
-This not only relates to the newest and latest trends that are going on when it comes to digital marketing but it also relates to changes that Google makes in terms of search algorithms and such like.
-It can be hard to dedicate a lot of time and effort to stay up to date with everything that is going on.
+There is no denying that the world of SEO is constantly changing.
+This relates not only to the newest and latest trends that are going on when it comes to digital marketing but also to changes that Google is making regarding search algorithms and such things.
+It can be hard to dedicate a lot of time and effort to stay current with everything happening.

 5. There always seems to be some other priority

 This is something that a lot of business owners can surely relate to.
-Although you may have all of the best intentions, it can be very difficult to make SEO a priority all of the time.
-After all, there are so many different things that are happening in the world of SEO and so many different techniques and strategies that you can make the most of.
-It can feel like a full-time job staying up to date with this and doing all of the necessary things you need to do in order to enhance your online presence.
+Although you may have all of the best intentions, it can be not easy to make SEO a priority all of the time.
+After all, there are so many different things happening in the world of SEO and so many different techniques and strategies that you can make the most of.
+It can feel like a full-time job staying up to date with this and doing all the necessary things you need to do to enhance your online presence.

 6. You Have A Lower SEO Budget

-Of course, one of the main reasons why it is more difficult for small businesses when it comes to local SEO is because they have a smaller budget.
+Of course, one of the main reasons it is more difficult for small businesses when it comes to local SEO is their smaller budget.
 There is no denying that you have to spend money if you are going to make money.
 However, you cannot spend money that you do not have.
-A lot of big businesses have huge amounts of money to spend on marketing, and this can put you at a disadvantage.
-Nevertheless, it simply means that you need to be savvy when it comes to your marketing spend.
+A lot of big businesses have vast amounts of money to spend on marketing, and this can put you at a disadvantage.
+Nevertheless, it simply means you must be savvy regarding your marketing spend.

 7. Google Favors Brands

 favors brands.
 All other things being equal, Google ranks big brands higher in the search results because they have user behavior data indicating that people click more often on recognizable brand websites.
-So if you want to compete on a keyword that bigger brands are also going after, you’ll have to work that much harder to prove that your small business marketing blog content is relevant and worth the user’s time.
-For many branded keywords, you’ll never be able to beat the bigger companies.
+So, if you want to compete on a keyword that bigger brands are also going after, you’ll have to work much harder to prove that your small business marketing blog content is relevant and worth the user’s time.
+You’ll never be able to beat the more prominent companies for many branded keywords.

 Is Small Business Local SEO Still Worth the Trouble?
 Yes.

 Now listen: We’re not saying you should give up on SEO.
-In fact, you
+You

 have

-to do at least the bare minimum SEO if you want to have a reasonably viable presence online.
-Basically, if you have a website, you want to accomplish three things:
+Do at least the bare minimum SEO if you want a reasonably viable online presence.
+If you have a website, you want to accomplish three things:

 1. Help potential customers find your site via search.